What You Could Get in Seoul for $10 – Dare to Take A Bath with Some Strangers?

 Most of the government-owned museums and sites are free to enter, so traveling in Seoul on a budget is very easy.
-Other than that, below is some suggestion of different paid activities for under 11,000 KRW.
+But other than that, there are so many places to see in Seoul that are worth visiting, and most of them don't require you to break the bank.

 The pass is valid for 3 months, perfect if you are staying for a longer time and love history as well as traditional architecture.